katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan1/Assess_P1C4_ClickLabel.rst

 	getHighestGrade(roster)
 	dropAbsentStudents(roster)

-.. clickablearea:: P1L2
+.. timed:: assess_P1C4_matchlabels
-    :question: Click on the code best decribed by "If the input is empty".
-    :iscode:

-    :click-incorrect:new_roster = enterCourseRoster():endclick:

-    :click-correct:if length(new_roster) == 0::endclick:
-        :click-incorrect:error(“Roster has no students!”):endclick:
-    :click-incorrect:else:
-        save(new_roster):endclick:
+    :timelimit: 5
+    :nofeedback:
+    :fullwidth:

     .. clickablearea:: P1L1
         :question: Click on the code best decribed by "Collect input".
         :iscode:

         :click-correct:new_roster = enterCourseRoster():endclick:

         :click-incorrect:if length(new_roster) == 0::endclick:
             :click-incorrect:error(“Roster has no students!”):endclick:
         :click-incorrect:else:
             save(new_roster):endclick:

     .. clickablearea:: P1L4
         :question: Click on the code best decribed by "Otherwise, do something with the input".
         :iscode:

         :click-incorrect:new_roster = enterCourseRoster():endclick:

         :click-incorrect:if length(new_roster) == 0::endclick:
             :click-incorrect:error(“Roster has no students!”):endclick:
         :click-correct:else:
             save(new_roster):endclick:

     .. clickablearea:: P1L3
         :question: Click on the code best decribed by "Show error".
         :iscode:

         :click-incorrect:new_roster = enterCourseRoster():endclick:

         :click-incorrect:if length(new_roster) == 0::endclick:
             :click-correct:error(“Roster has no students!”):endclick:
         :click-incorrect:else:
             save(new_roster):endclick:

+    .. clickablearea:: P1L2
+        :question: Click on the code best decribed by "If the input is empty".
+        :iscode:

+        :click-incorrect:new_roster = enterCourseRoster():endclick:

+        :click-correct:if length(new_roster) == 0::endclick:
+            :click-incorrect:error(“Roster has no students!”):endclick:
+        :click-incorrect:else:
+            save(new_roster):endclick:

+When you are finished answering all of the questions, click the **Finish Exam** button.